ansible/awx/docs/docsite/rst/administration/instances.rst

 .. note::

 	You can still remove an instance even if it is active and jobs are running on it.
-The controller will attempt to wait for any jobs running on this node to complete before actually removing it.
+AWXwill attempt to wait for any jobs running on this node to complete before actually removing it.

 Click **Remove** to confirm.